Frequently Asked Questions

 Car Parking is a short distance across the field from the huts.
 Weather permitting we allow our guest to drive to the hut to load and unload.
 During periods of bad weather we will transfer you and you're possessions in the landrover.

 Nearest main line stations are Robertsbridge or Etchingham.
-We have a good taxi company in Etchingham who will transfer you to use for £12.
+We have a good taxi company in Etchingham who will transfer you to us.
 If you need a hire car, you can come into Staplehurst where there is an Enterprise Car Rental.
 This will require prior organisation.
 We also offer bike hire, so that you're not stranded!!

 Is there a fridge?